brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 The existing Peers aren't interested in Remmar.
 They see it as a wild, unruly volume of space where their skills aren't required.
 Star Civ are looking to create new Peers from Remmar itself, a process that's made difficult by the lack of rich industrialists operating there.

 # Colonies
 A colony is the name given to a dwelling on or under the surface of a planet.
-A colony can be a city (called a Mex city) or high tech farming communities (called Crofts) or a combination of those.
-Colonies are normally set up on planets where there is a gravity strength appropriate to humans (around 1 earth gravity) although some colonies use spacecraft technology to provide a bubble of artificial gravity.
-A quarter of the human race live in space stations, called Orbitals but they are not considered to be colonies.
+A colony can be a city (called a Mex city), high tech farming communities (called Crofts) or industrial centres.
+Colonies are normally set up on planets where there is a gravity strength appropriate to humans (around 1 Earth gravity) although some colonies use spacecraft technology to provide a bubble of artificial gravity.
+A quarter of the human race live in space stations, called Orbitals but they are distinct to colonies.

 ## Where Colonies Grow
 Wherever there is a need for people to live, there will a be Colony.
 Colonies are built on planet surfaces (Prosurface), under the surface (Subsurface) or under oceans (Subaqua).